 103, 104.
 Keyboard Harmony.-Cadences with principal triads and dominant seventh chord in all major and minor keys.
 Harmonization of melodies.
+Prerequisite, satisfying the requirements for admission to Piano 101.

 105-106.
 ELEMENTARY HARMONY.-Harmonization of melodies and basses with principal triads and inversions, and dominant seventh chord and inversions.